rongroeung/mail-server-docker/README.md

 HTTPS_PORT=4444
 HTTPS_BIND=
 ```
 #### >>> If you start "mailcow" it will automatically generate and request a letsencrypt certificate for your domains.
-If you don't want that, but instead use your own certificate you need to modify the `mailserver.conf` and change the line to:
+If you don't want that, but instead use your own certificate you need to modify the `mailcow.conf` and change the line to:
 ```
 SKIP_LETS_ENCRYPT=y
 ```